 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the candidate will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the candidate will complete the related checklist found in the Course Overview.
 (MLO A,B)

-The Early Childhood Project must include practical classroom applications that could be used in the early childhood setting.
-The introduction (a 3-page, double spaced Microsoft Word document) and the PowerPoint must be submitted through Blackboard.
+The Early Childhood Assignment must include practical classroom applications that could be used in the early childhood setting.
+The introduction (a 3-page, double spaced Microsoft Word document with a title page and reference page) and the PowerPoint must be submitted through Blackboard.
 (MLO A, B, E, F)

-Early Childhood Plan: The candidate will indicate the topic, format, and proposed scholarly resources for the project using the template as a guide.
+- Early Childhood: Plan Assignment: The candidate will indicate the topic, format, and proposed scholarly resources for the project.

 The student will read a scenario and write a summary for each.
-A title page, 2-page, double spaced paper, and a reference page are required.
+A title page, two-page, double spaced paper, and a reference page are required.
 (MLO D, E, F, G)

-The candidate will complete a Final Exam that consists of 50 multiple-choice questions covering chapters 1 -10 in the text.
-The exam has a time limit of 2 hours.
+The candidate will take six open-book/open-note quizzes throughout the course.
+Each quiz contains ten multiple-choice and true/false questions.
+The questions will be based on the text and other assigned resources.
+Each quiz has a one-hour time limit.
+The quizzes must be completed the first time they are launched.
+At the end of the course, the candidate will complete a comprehensive quiz that consists of 50 multiple-choice and true/false questions covering chapters 1 -10 in the text.
+The exam has a time limit of two hours.
 The exam is open-book/open-notes and must be completed the first time it is launched.
 (MLO B, C, D, E, F, G, H)